Available with Workflow Manager license.

-In ArcGIS Pro, the Workflow view provides access to the workflow connection.
-New jobs can be created in the Workflow view and executed in the Job view.
-The following information can help you connect to a Workflow Manager enterprise geodatabase, create new jobs, and automatically execute new jobs.
+In ArcGIS Pro, the workflow view provides access to the workflow connection.
+New jobs can be created in the workflow view and executed in the job view.

 New jobs are created using the Workflow tab.
 All active job templates are available in the Create Jobs gallery.